mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  up to 1024x1024 pixels.
 Larger images may cause compiling or installing the app to fail.
  The build server will generate images of standard dimensions for Android devices.

+{:id="Screen.NavigationBarColor" .color .do} *NavigationBarColor* : This is the color used for the status bar in Android Lollipop (5.0) and later.

 {:id="Screen.OpenScreenAnimation" .text} *OpenScreenAnimation*
 : The animation for switching to another screen.
 Valid options are `default`, `fade`, `zoom`, `slidehorizontal`, `slidevertical`, and `none`.